Last updated: October 13, 2020

 From Rose Bay the hike continues into the city via the beautiful Harbourside suburbs of Point Piper, Double Bay and Rushcutters Bay, followed by a stroll through the Royal Botanic Garden and Circular Quay.

-From Circular Quay, head into The Rocks and make your way to the famous Bridge Stairs along Cumberland Street, the starting point of the walk across the Harbour Bridge.
+From Circular Quay, head into The Rocks and make your way to the famous Bridge Stairs on Cumberland Street, the starting point of the Sydney Harbour Bridge Walk.

 4. Harbour Bridge to Taronga Zoo